-Beyond the discussion on the direct or indirect nature of the discrimination, what the form of law precludes is a discussion of the racist nature of the idea of integration and the relationship established between Roma families and school failure.
-In this context, the subtlety of discrimination is understood in terms of (un)awareness in a "borderline" situation where the "pedagogical diagnosis" is considered outside the power relations constitutive of race and racism, that is, the diagnosis is complicit with the power relations that shape the relations between Roma and white students and families ("traditional Portuguese" as they are referred to by one of the Commissioners), between Roma families and the school board (and other institutions and public bodies).
-If instead of a framework based on (subtle or blatant) discrimination, we consider cases like the one described above within the ambit of the critical notion of institutional racism, law could pose a challenge to its self-representation as exterior to racism and therefore to its Eurocentric understanding qua extremist ideologies that is, as an exception.
-School segregation cases reveal the racialised normalcy of democratic institutions at work - a public school, a city council or an equality body -, and they call for an understanding of institutional racism not as a type of racism - what institutions do versus what individuals do - but as an example of the embeddedness of coloniality in democracy.
-In this context, the law normalises exceptional regulations - in the name of integration, segregation is allowed - for citizens that are regarded by law and public policing as an exception to the democratic society.
+Beyond the discussion on the direct or indirect nature of the discrimination, what the form of law precludes is a discussion of the racist nature of the idea of integration and the relationship established between the Roma families and school failure.
+In this context, the subtlety of discrimination is understood in terms of (un)awareness in a 'borderline' situation where the 'pedagogical diagnosis' is considered outside the power relations constitutive of race and racism, that is, the diagnosis is complicit with the power relations that shape the relations between Roma and white students and families ("traditional Portuguese" as they are referred to by one of the Commissioners), between Roma families and the school board (and other institutions and public bodies).
+If instead of a vocabulary based on (subtle or blatant) discrimination, we consider cases like the one describe above within the ambit of the critical notion of institutional racism, law could pose a challenge to its self-representation of as exterior to racism and therefore to the Eurocentric understanding of racism qua extremist ideologies.
+Cases such as school segregation reveal the racialised normalcy of democratic institutions at work - a public school, a city council or an equality body -, not as a type of racism - what institutions do versus what individuals do - but as an example of the embeddedness of coloniality in democracy.

-5. Concluding remarks: (un-)thinking racism, thinking law through race
+4. Concluding remarks: (un-)thinking racism, thinking law through race

-The Fundamental Rights Agency (FRA) has recently published the results of the Second EU Minorities and Discrimination Survey (EU-MIDI) - conducted in 2015-2016 - with a specific focus on the situation of Muslims and Roma (FRA 2016, 2017).
-The key findings of the survey examining the experiences of Muslims are presented under the theme: Living Together in the EU: Citizenship, Trust and Tolerance, and they highlight that the majority of Muslim respondents "feels strongly attached to their country of residence" and "indicate higher levels of trust in democratic institutions than the general population did in the European Social Survey 2014" and "tend to feel comfortable with having neighbours of a different religious background".
-The survey also revealed that "almost one in four Muslim respondents (23%) feels uncomfortable with having lesbian, gay or bisexual people as neighbours, and one in three (30%) with having transgender or transsexual persons as neighbours" (FRA 2017, p.
+The Fundamental Rights Agency (FRA) has recently published the results of the Second EU Minorities and Discrimination Survey (EU-MIDI) - conducted in 2015-2016 - with a specific focus on the situation of Muslims and Roma (FRA 2017; 2016).
+The key findings of the survey examining the experiences of Muslims are presented under the theme: 'Living together in the EU: citizenship, trust and tolerance', and they highlight that the majority of Muslim respondents 'feels strongly attached to their country of residence' and 'indicate higher levels of trust in democratic institutions than the general population did in the European Social Survey 2014' and 'tend to feel comfortable with having neighbours of a different religious background'.
+However, the survey also revealed that 'almost one in four Muslim respondents (23 %) feels uncomfortable with having lesbian, gay or bisexual people as neighbours, and one in three (30 %) with having transgender or transsexual persons as neighbours' (FRA 2017a, p.
 17).
-The survey on Roma portrays their situation of poverty and marginalisation, with an emphasis on the lack of access to housing, education, healthcare an employment.
-Regarding education, and more precisely, Roma Children's "equal participation" in the different education levels, FRA opinion makes the following recommendation:
+The survey on Roma portray their situation of poverty and marginalisation, with an emphasis on the lack of access to housing, education, healthcare an employment.
+Regarding education, and more precisely, Roma Children's 'equal participation' in the different education levels, FRA opinion makes the following recommendation: